denisugarte/PowerDrive/README.md

 # PowerDrive
-## A tool for de-obfuscating PowerShell scripts
+## A Tool for De-Obfuscating PowerShell Scripts

 Obfuscation is a technique used by malicious software to avoid detection.
 This tool allows de-obfuscating PowerShell scripts, even after multiple obfuscation attempts.